wireapp/wire-emails/README.md

 Run `yarn translate` to sync the translations with Crowdin.

-### Auto builds
+### Otto builds

-When commiting to `master` emails will be generated automatically via Travis CI and visible after a few minutes with the `Auto build` message in the [commits list](https://github.com/wireapp/wire-emails/commits/master).
-The absense of the `Auto build` will indicate an error as seen from the sreenshot below:
+When you commit to `master`, Otto will tell Travis to generate the new email templates and add an `Otto build` message to the [commits list](https://github.com/wireapp/wire-emails/commits/master).
+The absense of the `Otto build` will indicate an error as seen in the sreenshot below:

 <img width="317" alt="Commit screenshot" src="https://user-images.githubusercontent.com/125676/35437305-0d16b15c-0292-11e8-802a-e09242472bf8.png">